top of page

 2. A property of physics called specific gravity causes aqueous solutions to pool and gather in droplets on flat surfaces.
 This effect is seen when freshly waxed vehicles are washed.
 We have all seen water droplets form conical “bubbles” on the hood of the car.
 Disinfectant solutions, guided by the same physical effect, run down vertical surfaces in streams and rivulets.
 This means much of the surface area on which disinfectant solutions are applied, remain untouched and untreated.
 Liquid disinfectants must remain in wet contact with a microorganism in order to destroy it, sometimes for as long as 5 to 10 minutes.
 In practical terms, the problem of specific gravity severely restricts the ability of liquid disinfectants to cover a surface, so most of the surface area we seek to disinfect remains untouched.

-3. It takes too long for disinfectants to work.
-Disinfectants require wet, direct contact with a pathogen to damage or destroy it.
-Contact times can take as long as 5 to 10 minutes.
-Sprayer atomize solutions.
+Mechanical systems that are used to spray large areas quickly, do not apply enough product to be effective.
+Sprayesr atomize solutions.
 The fine mist that lands on the surface will evaporate and dry very quickly.
 Anyone applying liquid disinfectant would need stand over the target surface, and spray the product over and over, to even have a chance at complete disinfection.
 These factors make it virtually impossible to disinfect vertical surfaces like walls, doors, and splashboards, or “frequent touch” surfaces like door knobs and light switches, since they cannot be kept wet for the required time to be effective.

-4. Liquid disinfecting solutions cannot be used on many surfaces
+4. Liquid disinfecting solutions cannot be used on many

-that need disinfecting.
-Keyboards and keypads on computer
+surfaces that need disinfecting.
+Keyboards and keypads

-equipment, phone equipment, electrical equipment, and medical
+on computer equipment, phone equipment, electrical

-devices require other forms of disinfection.
-These frequent touch
+equipment, and medical devices require other forms of

-pathogenic material on a surface can be transferred to human skin in
+material on a surface can be transferred to human skin in

 as little as 5 seconds.

-on the surface for the required time...to be effective.
+on the surface for the required time...to be effective

 method does not work with disinfectants.